Beldanga

-Beldanga is a municipality town under the Barhampur subdivision of Murshidabad district in the state of West Bengal, India.
+Beldanga [Bengali:বেলডাঙ্গা] is a municipality town under the Berhampore subdivision of Murshidabad district in the state of West Bengal, India.
 Beldanga is an important trade centre of this district.

 Geography

 Location

 Beldanga is located at 23.93°N 88.25°E. It has an average elevation of 20 metres (65 feet).

 Area overview

 The area shown in the map alongside, covering Berhampore and Kandi subdivisions, is spread across both the natural physiographic regions of the district, Rarh and Bagri.
 The headquarters of Murshidabad district, Berhampore, is in this area.
 The ruins of Karnasubarna, the capital of Shashanka, the first important king of ancient Bengal who ruled in the 7th century, is located 9.6 km south-west of Berhampore.
-The entire area is overwhelmingly rural with over 80% of the population living in the rural areas.
+The area is overwhelmingly rural with over 80% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.